ADR-006: Lazy discovery — no HTTP in constructors

 Context

-SMART on FHIR clients need the authorization server’s endpoints (authorization_endpoint, token_endpoint) to build authorization URLs and request tokens.
+SMART clients need the authorization server’s endpoints (authorization_endpoint, token_endpoint) to build authorization URLs and request tokens.
 These are obtained by fetching /.well-known/smart-configuration.
 There are two approaches:

 Option A — eager discovery: fetch metadata in Smart#initialize.